 Dr. Marieke Hartman has a Public Health background, with a particular interest in bridging public health research and practice.

-After 2,5 years, Marieke returned to the Netherlands to continue working as a researcher at the AMC-UvA on the FAMILY project: a community-based research project to prevent childhood overweight and obesity with a family ecological and cultural sensitive approach.
-To also be able to apply her passion for teaching, she started tutoring at EUC in January 2017.
-Currently, she fully focuses on teaching as a lecturer and tutor for the Life Sciences department of EUC.
+After 2,5 years in the USA, I returned to the Netherlands to continue working as a researcher.
+To be able to apply my passion for teaching also, I started tutoring at EUC in January 2017.
+Why EUC?
+Because it’s in my home town and it fits my interdisciplinary background and affection for multicultural environments.
+Therefore, I am happy that I can fully focus on teaching now, as a lecturer and tutor for the Life Sciences department of EUC.